mkieblesz/python-code-test/README.md

-    Since many tasks have to be done periodically by all developers additional interface was created with the use of makefile (alternativiely there could be simple script with switch choices).
+    Since many tasks have to be done periodically by all developers additional interface was created with the use of makefile (alternativiely there could be simple script with switch conditions).

     It was assumed that local development will only happend with the use of docker, hence vagrant support was dropped.